SciML/DiffEqDocs.jl/docs/src/man/output_specification.md

 Another way to specify an output location is to add that value to `tspan`.
 For example, we can force the solver to solve at `0.5` via `tspan=[0,0.5,1]`.
 However, notice that this will require that the solver actually hits `t=0.5`.
-In some cases this can slow down the solver by lowering the `Δt` leading to extra steps.
+In some cases this can slow down the solver by lowering the `dt` leading to extra steps.
 In some cases, this may be advantagous.
 For example, if you know that there is a large discontinuity at `t=0.5`, using `tspan=[0,0.5,1]` will force the solver to first solve on `[0,0.5]`, and then continue to solve on `[0.5,1]`.
 This will give a much better approximation